 Amateurism was a founding principle of rugby that distinguished it from association football (soccer).
-Rugby was not alone in the belief that sport should be for enjoyment rather than gain, but it clung to the principle longest.
+Rugby was not alone in the belief that sport should be played for enjoyment rather than monetary gain, but it clung longest to the principle.
 There was also a class element to amateurism.
 Southern English administrators, mostly educated at public schools and at Oxford or Cambridge, wanted to keep their game ‘pure’.

 A pioneer of the New Zealand game, Tom Ellison, argued that the amateur laws were never intended to apply to tours.
 The 1905–6 New Zealand team was criticised by the Scottish and Irish unions for paying its players expenses of three shillings a day.
 They argued this amounted to professionalism, but the English union ruled otherwise.
 As a consequence, Scotland briefly broke off relations with England and, in 1924, refused to allow the All Blacks to play in Scotland.

 Challenge of league

 A year after the return of the All Blacks in 1906, the game faced its first crisis.
 It was reported in April 1907 that a New Zealand group was negotiating with clubs in the Northern Union – which had broken away from rugby union in 1895 to form rugby league – for a tour by ‘the All Blacks’.
 The idea came from a Wellington rugby player, Albert Baskerville.
 The New Zealand Rugby Football Union (NZRFU), guarding the amateur principle, took various actions against the players, but the first league team left New Zealand in August 1907 for matches in Sydney and Britain.
 It included nine All Blacks.
 A tour of New Zealand in 1908 by an Anglo-Welsh team (Scotland and Ireland refused to join) was intended to prop up the amateur game, and the NZRFU also began official Māori teams in 1910, in part to offer Māori players an alternative to rugby league.